Dandruff: Root Causes and Support Strategies

 Leaky Gut & Autoimmunity

-A 2019 review published in Microorganisms has found that there is a connection between your gut health and your skin health (10).
+A 2019 review published in Microorganisms found a connection between your gut health and skin health (10).
 Gut microbiome issues are a common cause of skin problems, including dandruff.
 A 2021 review published in Microorganisms has explained the gut-skin axis, which is the interrelationship between your skin and gut (11).
 They found that gut microbiome imbalances may cause dandruff, psoriasis, dermatitis, acne, and other skin issues (11).

 A 2020 review published in Nutrients has found that gut microbiome imbalance and leaky gut syndrome can go hand in hand (12).
 According to a 2020 review published in the International Journal of Molecular Sciences, leaky gut may lead to autoimmunity (13).
 Autoimmunity may lead to dandruff in some cases.
 Psoriasis is an autoimmune condition that may lead to dandruff.
 According to a 2016 review published in Psoriasis (Auckland), scalp psoriasis may cause dandruff (14).